I think everyone needs an action plan of sorts. But, it won’t look the same for everyone.

 Even though I’m now graduating, I am going to continue this method of planning because it truly helps me to get a big picture overview of my goals.
 I can then match my big goals to subtasks by making weekly progress toward completion.

-Here is a snapshot of a week from last summer (with some items removed):
+Here is a snapshot of a week from last summer:

 Each week would have a similar format that I copy and pasted for the whole summer.
 In May, I go through and add in important deadlines and repeating tasks.
 For example, my teaching timesheet is due every two weeks.
 Now, I also include these repeating tasks in my Google Calendar.
 Some may find this process repetitive, but it actually helps me remember things by keeping it in multiple places.